IoTegraSolutions/smart-sensor-demo/README.md

 ## 📜 License

-Content © 2025 IoTegra Solutions.
+Content © 2025 IoTegraSolutions LLC.
 All rights reserved.
 This demonstration material is provided for portfolio purposes only and may not be used for production deployment.